georgenorman/lab-kit-js/README.md

 [LabKit JSDocs](http://www.thruzero.com/pages/jcat3/lab-kit-js-jsdoc/index.html)

-## Overview of LabKit Tags
+## Overview of the LabKit Tags

 ### ‣ CSS Example tag

-The `<lk-css-example>` tag renders the given CSS code, with syntax highlighting and line numbers, as an example, and then injects the raw CSS into the DOM, so it will be rendered live.
+The `<lk-css-example>` tag renders the raw CSS code, with syntax highlighting and line numbers, and then injects it into the DOM (so the injected CSS can be available for live styling).
-The examples use nested code templates.

 ```xml
 <lk-css-example width="111">